 Selecting the best cybersecurity framework for your organization requires you to make a few considerations first:

 - The maturity of your current cyber risk security program

 - Your company policies and goals

-- Any regulation requirements you have to comply with
+- Any regulation requirements you must comply with

-Overall, your team should take some time to understand the different cybersecurity frameworks so that you can select one that best suits your business needs.
+Overall, your team should take time to understand the universe of different cybersecurity frameworks beyond the five we list in this article, so that you can select one (or multiple) that best suits your business needs

 The NIST Cybersecurity Framework is highly popular and has a reputation for objectivity and fairness.
 This framework core is made up of five functions and each function is broken down into categories and subcategories.
 The NIST CSF is useful for organizations of all sizes and industries.
 It’s outcome-driven, giving organizations the flexibility when it comes to implementation of practices.
 The NIST framework has easy to understand language, allowing team members that are not in the cyber or IT space to understand and use it.
 Its brevity allows it to be business-friendly which contributes to its widespread adoption.
 NIST CSF can easily integrate with a variety of other standards including NIST 800-53, ISO 27001 and more.
 There are resources that map NIST CSF to these standards and guidelines.
 All these benefits contributed to NIST CSF making our list of top cybersecurity frameworks.